ignfab/voxatile/docs/usage/parameters/Layout.md

 Fields:
   - `structure` (required) : The structure to make stretchable
-  - `stretchableAlongX` (optional): Strech parameters along x-axis.
-Leaving it out keeps that axis fixed.
-  - `stretchableAlongY` (optional): Strech parameters along y-axis.
-Leaving it out keeps that axis fixed.
-  - `stretchableAlongZ` (optional): Strech parameters along z-axis.
-Leaving it out keeps that axis fixed.
+  - `stretchableAlongX`/`Y`/`Z` (each optional): Strech parameters along x/y/z-axis.
+Omit to keep that fixed (non-stretchable).

-Each `stretchableAlong` have:
     - `at` (required): coordinate of the band to stretch
     - `atLeast` (optional, default `1`): Minimum repetition of the band. `0` allows squeezing.
     - `atMost` (optional, default `infinite`): Maximum repetition of the band.

 ## Repeat Layout

 Repeats a layout along a given axis.
-If the repeated layout is resizable on that axis, the repeated may be stretched to fill the requested size.
+If the repeated layout is resizable on that axis, it may be stretched to fill the requested size.

 ```yaml
 repeat: otherLayout